Pre-Race

 The first part of the bike was just getting through town and out into the country.
 I took this to try to settle down and do a self-check on how I felt.
 I felt pretty good and energized and my power seemed good for the effort I felt.
 As expected, it was a bit crowded on the road and I struggled to find my spot among the other athletes and keep far enough from the rider in front of me.
 The bike is seems to be my weakness.
 Not only do I not have great fitness on the bike, but I usually ride alone during training where I can focus on power and nutrition.
 In an IM race, it seems you are always playing leap frog with the same handful of riders, which can be frustrating.

 The course had a lot of rollers, and every athlete seemed to have a different approach to how to handle these rollers.
-My goal was to flatten the course by maintaining my 0809_050442power on the uphills and downhills.
+My goal was to flatten the course by maintaining my power on the uphills and downhills.
 I would allow myself to get a little higher in power on the ups and drop a bit on the downs, but overall, I wanted to stay consistent.
 Other people had different strategies.
 Some sprinted the uphills like they were going for king of the mountain and then tucked into an aero position and coasted the downhills.
 Because of all the variations in how athletes handled the rollers, I kept passing and then being passed by the same people over and over again.

 My power numbers were reading a bit lower than I wanted, but I was feeling good, and I kept reminding myself that it was better to be conservative on the bike.
 I knew it all came down to a solid run.
 I tried to enjoy the scenery and focus on my nutrition.